Last Update: Jul 24, 2025

 The AssaultRower may look rugged with its chain and steel frame, but it is really a belt drive rower with a comfortable seat and handles.

-The AssaultRower’s frame is all steel.
-It is commercial grade, so it is not only a great rower for the home but a good choice for CrossFit gyms or personal training studios.
+With a commercial-grade steel frame, the AssaultRower Elite is not only a great rower for the home but a good choice for CrossFit gyms or personal training studios.
 The air resistance is loud, so it is best suited to isolated spaces or to areas where the noise is to be expected.
-The resistance is smooth and powerful, giving beginners and experts a challenge.
-The tension remains in the chain through the whole stroke, so you have some assistance recovering back to the catch position.
-The recovery feels a lot more passive on the AssaultRower Elite than many other rowers.
+The resistance is powerful, giving beginners and experts a challenge.

 + PROS